-- Organized December 12, 1936
+- Organized December 12, 1936.

-- Has over 30,000 connected meters
+- Has over 30,000 connected meters.

-- Operates over 5,580 miles of line
+- Operates over 5,600 miles of line.

-- Serves 2,916 square miles in all or parts of ten counties
+- Serves 2,916 square miles in all or parts of ten counties.

-- Employs 115 local citizens
+- Employs 120 local citizens.

-- Purchases wholesale power from Sho-Me Power Electric Cooperative, Marshfield, Missouri.
+- Purchases wholesale power from Sho-Me Power Electric Coopera tive, Marshfield, Missouri.

-- Member, Association of Missouri Electric Cooperatives, Jefferson City (AMEC)
+- Member, Association of Missouri Electric Cooperatives, Jefferson City (AMEC).

 - Member, National Rural Electric Cooperative Association, Washington, D.C.
-(NRECA) - Annual Membership Meeting for Intercounty is normally held in late June All members are notified by mail and local media of time and place - Member, Touchstone Energy Cooperatives
+(NRECA). - Annual Membership Meeting for Intercounty is normally held in late June.
+All members are notified by mail and local media of time and place, as well as detailed information about the meeting. - Member, Touchstone Energy Cooperatives.